-In addition to group and individual therapy, we offer a number of specialized therapies.
+In addition to group and individual therapy, we offer a number of treatment modalities.

 Therapy dogs visit our mood disorder unit each week to spend time with our patients.
 Many people find that the presence of a dog can be calming and reduce stress.
 Therapy dogs are not service animals; they are dogs with gentle temperaments that have been trained to interact with patients.
 They are not present to perform a particular task for the patients.
 Instead, they are there simply to provide companionship and comfort.

 We help patients achieve their treatment goals by offering the following services: